-For me, the only reason that I would employ someone is because of my need of their particular skill or talent in the workplace.
+For me, the only reason that I would employ someone is because of my need for their particular skill or talent in the workplace.
 Let me clarify this for a moment.

-Here I am working an 18 hour day and suddenly more sustainable work flows in than I can possibly deal with (sound familiar).
+Here I am working an 18 hour day and suddenly more sustainable work flows into the business than I can possibly deal with (sound familiar).
 So I need to employ someone who can assist me with the mundane things that take up so much of my time in the office.
-Clearly I need an assistant that has strong administration skills, who would be able to keep the office administration up to date, who could manage my diary, who would ensure that I can get enough uninterrupted time to do what I need to do in order to service the clients, while he or she get’s on with what they need to get on with.
-For me this would be a junior office administration clerk, who I could, over time, train up and who could eventually progress to a mini-me.
-Well not quite a ‘mini-me’ because he or she should have attributes that compliment mine as well as be able to do some of the things that I hate doing.
+Clearly, I need an assistant that has strong administration skills, who would be able to keep the office administration up to date, who could manage my diary, who would ensure that I can get enough uninterrupted time to do what I need to do in order to service the clients, while he or she gets on with what they need to get on with.
+For me, this would be a junior office administration clerk, who I could, over time, train up and who could eventually progress to a mini-me.
+Well, not quite a ‘mini-me’ because he or she should have attributes that complement mine as well as be able to do some of the things that I hate doing.
 So the bottom line is I would not employ a junior hairdresser, now would I?

-Now even though I do not go through a recruitment agency or talent lab type experience, there is still a cost to me employing someone to assist me.
-I would obviously have to take into consideration that person’s salary and related costs, like commissions, UIF, SDL, the different types of leave pay, workmen’s comp and any other legislative requirements pertaining to the position.
+Now even though I do not go through a recruitment agency or talent lab type experience, there is still a cost to the company for employing someone to assist me.
+I would obviously have to take into consideration that person’s salary and related costs, like commissions, UIF, SDL, the different types of leave pay, workmen’s comp, and any other legislative requirements pertaining to the position.

 Suddenly I am beginning to feel overwhelmed with all of the expenses, and this is even before I have actually hired the person.

-Having more than a little knowledge of the Labour Act, I would also have to start making provision for things like legal fees, for fighting CCMA and Labour Court cases, as well as costs related to “pay backs” or compensation orders that may be granted!
+Having more than a little knowledge of the Labour Act, I would also have to start making provisions for things like legal fees, for fighting CCMA and Labour Court cases, as well as costs related to “paybacks” or compensation orders that may be granted!
 Whew!

 There certainly is a lot to consider, and herein lies much of the challenge.
 You see, many people when they take on a staff member, don’t think about these at all.
 All they see is this huge pile of work that needs to get done and a person who will do it – but we are not working with machines or robots, we are working with living, breathing, human beings.

-Some say that staff are an expense and that often this expense is among the biggest, if not the biggest in the annual budget.
+Some say that the staff is an expense and that often this expense is among the biggest, if not the biggest in the annual budget.